896ma/Food-Delivery-Site/README.md

-A javaScript food delivery system that allows customers to check menu , make reservations and get the food delivered to them
+A javaScript ,Html and Css food delivery system that allows customers to check various foods menu , make reservations and get the food delivered